-At the end of each semester, students who have achieved a grade point average of 3.69 or higher while carrying a minimum of 12 credit hours will be placed on the dean's list.
-Congratulations to our most recent honorees!
+At the end of each semester, students who have achieved a grade point average of 3.5 or higher while carrying a minimum of 12 credit hours will be placed on the dean’s list.

 This annual award is presented to the student selected most outstanding from a group of nominees submitted by instructors.
 Selection is based on grades, instructor rating of personal traits, and an interview before a screening committee.
 Gwinnett Tech’s GOAL winner then competes with other postsecondary technical college winners for this coveted state award.